tier4/AutowareArchitectureProposal.iv/control/control_performance_analysis/README.md

 ## Purpose

-`control_performance_analysis` is the package to analyze the output of a control module.
+`control_performance_analysis` is the package to analyze the tracking performance of a control module.

 This package is used as a tool to quantify the results of the control module.
 That's why it doesn't interfere with the core logic of autonomous driving.